ianxm/gimp-comic-book/readme.md

 Here is the final result:
 ![img](https://ianxm-githubfiles.s3.amazonaws.com/gimp-comic-book/utah_comic.jpg)

-These are the GIMP filter settings I used for this image:
+These are the GIMP filter settings I used to convert this image:
 ![img](https://ianxm-githubfiles.s3.amazonaws.com/gimp-comic-book/utah_dialog.jpg)

 In case you're curious, here are the overlay and background layers